hivsuper/hivsuper.github.io/_posts/2023-03-06-Tag and Push Docker Image to AWS ECR.md

 ---
 title: Tag and Push Docker Image to AWS ECR
 date: 2023-03-06 15:29:00 +0800
 categories: [English, AWS Learning Journey]
 tags: [python, docker]
 ---
-This article introduces how to push a local docker image to ECR in AWS.
+This article introduces how create ECR repository using terraform then to push a local docker image to ECR on AWS.

 ## References
 + [Copy a container image from one repository to another repository](https://docs.aws.amazon.com/eks/latest/userguide/copy-image-to-repository.html)